-As of June 2012, more than 50% of the United States was experiencing drought conditions, according to the National Climatic Data Center.
+As of June 2012, 55% of the United States was experiencing drought conditions, according to the National Climatic Data Center.
 The month was also the fourth warmest June on record, continuing a longstanding trend of elevated temperatures compared to 20th-century records.
 It was also one of the driest on record, with national averages for rainfall 0.62 inches below average.
 In many cases, these conditions have exacerbated lingering or borderline drought conditions of 2011 and 2010, particularly in the American South and Southwest.
 These conditions are expected to have a variety of larger impacts, including on crop yields and food prices.

 In the background, of course, stands the issue of climate change, which the world scientific community predicts will bring more extreme weather of all kinds.
 (For a review of extreme weather events in 2011, including drought in the United States, see a July 2012 report from the American Meteorological Society.)